austingrantml/MLPortfolio/Project_Obesity_Forecast/README.md

 ## Key Insights & Limitations
 - Prophet population-weighted 2030 forecast: **37.27%**
-- Current adult obesity prevalence (CDC, 2023): **~40.3%**
+- Current adult obesity prevalence (CDC, 2023 estimate): **~40.3%**
-- Harvard “Happy Faces” 2030 forecast: **~48%**
+- Harvard T.H.
+Chan School of Public Health 2030 forecast (NJEM, 2019): **~48%**
-- CDC/NJEM 2030 forecast: **~43–44%**

-Prophet provides smooth long-term trend forecasting but can lag behind sudden structural shifts (e.g., post-2020 pandemic effects), which explains why the model’s 2030 forecast is slightly more conservative than CDC or Harvard projections.
-Future work could include testing LSTM, XGBoost, or Bayesian hierarchical models to better capture rapid trend changes.
+Prophet provides smooth long-term trend forecasting but can lag behind sudden structural shifts (e.g., post-2020 pandemic effects), which explains why the model’s 2030 forecast is more conservative than the Harvard projection.
+Future work will include testing LSTM, XGBoost, or Bayesian hierarchical models to better capture rapid trend changes.

 ## Getting Started
 1. **Install Dependencies**:
    - Ensure Python 3.7+ is installed.
    - Run: `pip install -r requirements.txt` to install required libraries (Prophet, Plotly, Pandas, NumPy, cmdstanpy).
    - Note: `cmdstanpy` may require a C++ compiler (e.g., gcc) and internet for initial setup.
 If issues arise, try `pip install pystan` instead.
 2. **Dataset**
    The dataset has been pre-cleaned and included in this repository as `cdc_health.csv`.
 It contains only the necessary rows and columns required for this project, so you **do not need to download anything from the CDC portal**.
    ### Preparing the Data
    1. Ensure `cdc_health.csv` is in the project folder.
    2. Use DB Browser for SQLite (or Python) to load this dataset into a table named `cdc_health`.
    3. Once the dataset is prepared, run `obesity_prevalence.py` to generate the visualizations.

 ## Files